George Washington in the American Revolution: Political resistance

-In December 1758 Washington resigned his military commission, and spent the next 16 years as a wealthy Virginia plantation owner; as such he also served in the Virginia House of Burgesses.
-Although he expressed opposition to the 1765 Stamp Act, the first direct tax on the colonies, he did not take a leading role in the growing colonial resistance until protests of the Townshend Acts (enacted in 1767) became widespread.
+In December 1758 Washington resigned his military commission, and spent the next 16 years as a wealthy Virginia plantation proprietor, owning land and slaves; as an estate owner he also served in the Virginia House of Burgesses, the elected assembly.
+He expressed opposition to the 1765 Stamp Act, the first direct tax on the colonies, but he did not take a leading role in the growing colonial resistance until protests of the Townshend Acts (enacted in 1767) became widespread.
 In May 1769, Washington introduced a proposal, drafted by his friend George Mason, calling for Virginia to boycott British goods until the Acts were repealed.
 Parliament repealed the Townshend Acts in 1770, and, for Washington at least, the crisis had passed.
 However, Washington regarded the passage of the Intolerable Acts in 1774 as "an Invasion of our Rights and Privileges".
 In July 1774, he chaired the meeting at which the "Fairfax Resolves" were adopted, which called for, among other things, the convening of a Continental Congress.
 In August, Washington attended the First Virginia Convention, where he was selected as a delegate to the First Continental Congress.
 As tensions rose in 1774, he assisted in the training of county militias in Virginia and organized enforcement of the boycott of British goods instituted by the Congress.